Support during the Coronavirus outbreak

 Working Safely during Coronavirus workshop notes (September 2020)

 Based in Dorset?

-- Dorset Council’s website has updates on the current situation, including information on government support for businesses.
+- Dorset Council’s website has information for businesses and employers.

 - If you’re able to volunteer in Dorset, or require help yourself, there is information from Dorset Council.

 - Dorset Local Enterprise Partnership has a dedicated COVID-19 page with advice and guidance.